NiuTrans.LMT: Toward Inclusive and Scalable Multilingual Machine Translation with LLMs: Introduction

-By combining rigorous data curation with refined adaptation strategies, LMT achieves SOTA performance among models with similar language coverage.
-Notably, our LMT-60-4B surpasses the much larger Aya-101-13B and NLLB-54B models by a substantial margin.
-In summary, our contributions are threefold: \begin{itemize} \item We identify and analyze a previously overlooked issue, directional degeneration, in large-scale multilingual SFT with multi-way data, and propose Strategic Downsampling, a simple yet practical mitigation strategy. \item We introduce Parallel Multilingual Prompting (PMP), an intuitive and effective method that enhances cross-lingual transfer by augmenting instructions with auxiliary language. \item We release \textbf{LMT}, a suite of Chinese–English-centric multilingual translation models in four sizes (0.6B/1.7B/4B/8B) covering 60 languages and 234 directions, providing strong baselines for future MMT research. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We identify Directional Degeneration as a failure mode in large-scale multilingual SFT with symmetric multi-way data reuse, analyze its cause, and propose Strategic Downsampling as an effective data-level mitigation. \item We introduce Parallel Multilingual Prompting (PMP), which strengthens cross-lingual transfer during training and can be leveraged for optional test-time enhancement. \item We present and release LMT, a suite of Chinese–English-centric multilingual translation models in four sizes, providing broad language coverage and strong performance. \end{itemize}

 \definecolor{background_color1}{RGB}{255,229,228} \definecolor{background_color2}{RGB}{227,229,252} \definecolor{background_color3}{RGB}{228,242,227}